hollowstrawberry/crab-cogs/README.md

 **⚠️ Usage Warning:** This cog is allowed to display NSFW material in channels marked as NSFW.

 ![demonstration](https://i.imgur.com/KxD7pKq.png)

+### 🟫 Minecraft

+A guild owner may associate a specific Minecraft server to their Discord server.
+Based on a cog from Dav-Cogs.
+This has 3 main features:

+* Users can check server status and online players without needing to open the game.
+* Admins can execute commands remotely.
+* Users can whitelist themselves.
+Then, if they leave the Discord server, they will automatically be removed from the Minecraft server's whitelist.

 ### 🎲 Randomness